Code-Institute-Submissions/Maxlaura-DjangoProject_JanResub/README.md

 ##### Contribution

-- If you want to make changes on this project is better to use a different branch
+- If you want to make changes on this project it is reccomended to use a different branch
 - Use `git checkout -b <branchname>` to create a new branch and edit the files
 - If you are happy with the changes to use `git commit -m "my commit message"` to commit the changes.
 - Use `git push `to push the changes to the repository